 Know Before You Go

 The grave is located in Section 2, Plot 5, on Palmer Street (a dirt road) within the cemetery between Legate Street and Richardson Drive.
 Palmer Street runs parallel to Main Street and is separated from it by a stone wall but there are several small entrances, or you can use the main cemetery entrance.
 The grave is located near a tree and is in the northernmost row (therefore the closest row to Palmer Street and Main Street).
-Using street addresses, the site is located roughly across the street from the house at 240 North Main Street.
+Using street addresses, the site is located directly across the street from the driveway between 244 and 248 North Main Street.